A spruce from Switzerland

 Bloch has arrived in February 2017 in South Africa.
 Its first appearance was at the Wood Conference in Cape Town, followed by a short residency at ERF81, then Bloch had a first residency at the department of fine Arts at the department of visual arts at the University of Johannesburg.
 It later made an appearance at the KKNK Festival in Oudtshoorn, and then travelled the Klein Karoo, stopping in Nieu Bethesda, Richmond, de Aar and Hanover, before heading back to Johannesburg and Soweto.
 In a third journey, Bloch went east to Nelspruit and Graskop, where it is currently on show.

-In 2019 Bloch is traveling to Chile and its fifth continent.
-In Antofagasta, Bloch will be part of the contemporary art festival SACO8.
-Further station in South America should follow.
+In 2019 Bloch was traveling to Chile and its fifth continent.
+In Antofagasta, Bloch was part of the contemporary art festival SACO8.

-We are still open for proposals from artists, potential collaborators, curators, museums, festivals and other institutions – especially from South America or Australia.
+We are open for proposals from artists, potential collaborators, curators, museums, festivals and other institutions – especially from South America, the middle East and Australia.
 Please feel free to contact us.

 To support the project we have launched the “Internationale Bloch Gesellschaft” – a society of friends of Bloch.